shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 .

-.

 ## 4. Detecting acoustic events
-**DIY Call Recognizer** detects or recognizes target calls in an audio recording using seven steps:
+**DIY Call Recognizer** detects or recognizes target calls in an audio recording using a sequence of seven steps:
 1. Audio resampling
 2. Audio segmentation
 3. Spectrogram preparation
 4. Call syllable detection
 5. Combining syllable events into calls
-6. Call filtering
+6. Syllable/call filtering
 7. Saving Results

 **_TODO_** need to check with Anthony if steps 1 and 2 are in correct order.